HTalarmo/dnd-calendar/README.md

 The calendar also allows the GM to keep track of the lunar cycles if desired.
 It will show the current lunar phase as well as how many days away the next full moon and new moon are for each moon.
 The moons can be set up in the custom calendars.

 ## Custom calendars
 Calendars are stored in a .json file called [calendars.json](https://github.com/HTalarmo/dnd-calendar/blob/master/calendars.json).
+The program can handle calendars having a varying amount of days in their years but if the amount of days in all the months combined doesn't add up to the days in the year, it will simply invalidate the calendar.
 The structure of the file can be described as follows:
 ```
 "calendars":[
   {